Ralph Rimmer: Stadium management and Huddersfield Town

-After leaving the Giants in 2004 Timmer was appointed Managing Director of the Kirklees Stadium whilst also a member of the Board of Huddersfield Town AFC.
+After leaving the Giants in 2004 Rimmer was appointed Managing Director of the Kirklees Stadium whilst also a member of the Board of Huddersfield Town AFC.
 Rimmer spent six years as Managing Director of the stadium until he took up a post at the Rugby Football League.

 Rugby Football League

 Rimmer was appointed Chief Operations Officer of the RFL in 2010 and was promoted to Chief Executive Officer in 2018 following the departure of his predecessor Nigel Wood.
 Rimmer announced he would leave the RFL at the end of 2022.

+Rimmer was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to rugby league football.

+Independent rugby union advisor

+In June 2023 Rimmer was appointed as an independent advisor by the Department for Culture, Media and Sport to work with the Rugby Football Union and Premiership Rugby and assist in stabilising the professional future of English rugby union.

 Controversy

 Academy debacle

-In May 2021 under Rimmers leadership of the RFL, the governing body stripped four Super League clubs, Catsleford, Hull KR, Leigh and Salford as well as Championship club Bradford of elite academy status.
+In May 2021 under Rimmers leadership of the RFL, the governing body stripped four Super League clubs, Castleford, Hull KR, Leigh and Salford as well as Championship club Bradford of elite academy status.
 The announcement was met with outrage and Rimmer was forced to reverse the decision after an interview with Sky Sports and backlash from the rest of the sport.

 Racism allegations

-'In September 2022 at the RFL annual awards night at Headingley, Rimmer was discussing Fiji's World Cup preparations ahead of a warm up game with England during a speech and said: “Fiji have already arrived.
+'In September 2022 at the RFL annual awards night at Headingley, Rimmer was discussing Fiji's World Cup preparations ahead of a warm up game with England during a speech and said: "Fiji have already arrived.
 We don’t think anybody has been arrested yet, do we?
-No, we’re all right, so we are going pretty well then.”
+No, we’re all right, so we are going pretty well then".

 The comments were met with immediate backlash and calls for him to quit his post as RFL CEO early (as he was standing down at the end of the year).
 Rimmer apologised unreservedly and an investigation is underway.